SurveyNinja vs Tally: Which Tool Fits Your Daily Survey Routine?

 Best when:

-• You want a flexible capture layer that plugs into your existing process
+• You want a no-friction capture layer with no reporting overhead

 Takeaway for Build 3: